klarman-cell-observatory/forceatlas2/README.md

 --- | --- | ---
 --input | Input graph in one of Gephi input file formats https://gephi.org/users/supported-graph-formats/ |
 --output | Output file |
---nsteps | Number of iterations |
---targetChangePerNode | Target distance change per node before stop the algorithm.
-If cannot reach the target within 10,000 iterations, the algorithm will also stop. |
+--nsteps | Number of iterations.
+Mutually exclusive with --targetChangePerNode | --targetChangePerNode | Target distance change per node before stop the algorithm.
+Mutually exclusive with --nsteps | --targetSteps | Maximum number of iterations before stopping the algoritm.
+This option is together with --targetChangePerNode | 10000
 --2d | Whether to produce a 2d layout | false
 --directed | Whether input graph is directed | false --nthreads | Number of threads to use. | All cores